 - Not safe for its intended and reasonably foreseeable uses

 Most medical products are manufactured in large plants owned and managed by medical corporations.
-The manufacturing process is optimized by engineers who organize, calibrate, and maintain the machines.
 Most of the time, the manufacturing process goes smoothly.

 There are occasions, however, when the manufacturing process becomes flawed due to machinery aging or breakdown, human error, or faulty components.
-This can result in defective and dangerous products.
+Any of these failures can result in defective and dangerous products.
 Some manufacturing flaws may be visible to the naked eye, while others may be hidden within the device itself.